Viewfinder: Women’s Film and Video from the Smithsonian

 With our Archives of American Art

-The first program of the series will feature "Julie" (6:15 min., 1974) by filmmakers Robert and Ingrid Wiegand and "Walking" (15:38 min., 1975) by Ingrid Wiegand from the collections of the Archives of American Art.
+The first program of the series featured "Julie" (6:15 min., 1974) by filmmakers Robert and Ingrid Wiegand and "Walking" (15:38 min., 1975) by Ingrid Wiegand from the collections of the Archives of American Art.
 These works explore daily life in the filmmaker’s SoHo neighborhood in New York.
-Following the screening, curator Josh T. Franco will join Wiegand and dancer Julie Finch, the subject of “Julie,” to discuss art and everyday life in 1970s downtown New York City.
+Curator Josh T. Franco joined Wiegand and dancer Julie Finch, the subject of “Julie,” to discuss art and everyday life in 1970s downtown New York City.

 February 4, 2021 at 5:30 p.m.
 (ET)